vedph/cadmus_doc/guide/frontend/adding-parts.md

 ## Adding UI Library

-1. in your web app, add a **new Angular library** for the editor UI elements: `ng generate library @myrmidon/cadmus-PRJNAME-part-LIBNAME-ui`.
-Please note that here `@myrmidon` is the NPM user name I'm using for publishing my libraries.
+1. in your web app, add a **new Angular library** for the editor UI elements: `ng generate library @myrmidon/cadmus-<PRJ>-part-ui`; if you have several libraries in your project, add their name before the last suffix (e.g. `cadmus-tgr-part-gr-ui` for grammar libraries, `cadmus-tgr-part-ms-ui` for manuscript libraries, etc.).
+Here `@myrmidon` is the NPM user name I'm using for publishing my libraries.
 Replace it with your own, so that no name clashes can occur.
 This is the "ui" library.
 In this library you will place the part and fragment editors.
 You can remove the sample component and service added by Angular.

+2. remove the sample service and component files created by Angular in your new library.

-2. in the "ui" library **module**, add the typical imports, like this:
+3. in the "ui" library **module**, add the typical imports, like this:

 ```ts
 import { CommonModule } from "@angular/common";